heyjianjing/eliu_summer_2024/README.md

 `17`
 * Virtual samples from eigendecomposition is data-dependent, causing issues
 * Concept of random Fourier features (`notes_08`) as data-independent virtual samples
-* Implement Bayesian kernel regression in `13` with random Fourier features to avoid correction of prediction variance
+* Implement Bayesian kernel regression from `13` using random Fourier features to avoid correction of prediction variance

 `18`
-* Implement Bayesian kernel regression in `17` to minimize a 1D function with Bayesian optimization
+* Implement Bayesian kernel regression from `17` to minimize a 1D function with Bayesian optimization